Middle School Students’ Exhibition Urges: Stop Poverty!

 Citizenship Education Programme with ATD Fourth World

 “This is a very positive project”, Marie Cordelier, the school’s art teacher explained.
-“The pupils first met a voluntary worker with ATD Fourth World.
-Then they worked on a press review with the teacher-librarian.
-They also studied the issue of poverty in history and geography, and they used the medium of abstract art to illustrate a sentence they chose on poverty, having reflected carefully on this.
-They gave a talk on the theme of prejudice and how to challenge and overcome this.”
+“The pupils first met with an ATD Fourth World Volunteer Corps member, then worked on a press review with the teacher-librarian.
+They also studied the issue of poverty in history and geography.
+Students chose a carefully considered statement about poverty and then used the medium of abstract art to illustrate its meaning.
+They gave a talk on the theme of prejudice and how to challenge and overcome it.”

-And what was the outcome?
-Well, we managed to produce 26 brightly-coloured pictures, each with a sentence addressed to the viewer beginning with, “Since poverty is first and foremost a human issue….”.
-The sentences were, in fact, quotations from Fr Joseph Wresinski, who himself experienced extreme poverty and who founded ATD Fourth World sixty years ago.
+The students produced 26 brightly coloured pictures, each with a sentence addressed to the viewer beginning with, “Since poverty is first and foremost a human issue….”.
+The sentences were quotations from Joseph Wresinski, who experienced extreme poverty himself and who founded ATD Fourth World sixty years ago.

 In the presence of Jean-Noël Carpentier MP and Mayor of Montigny, Madame Louisette Esor, the school headmistress, their teachers and some ATD Fourth World members, the pupils proudly presented their work at the launch of the exhibition in the school on 23 March 2017.